Wolrad II, Count of Waldeck-Eisenberg: Biography

 Wolrad travelled to Augsburg with his half brothers Philip V, who as a Catholic clergyman had been on the side of the Protestants, and John I, as well as with Samuel, who had not been summoned at all.
-Arriving in Augsburg on 14 April 1548, weeks passed by during which the Counts of Waldeck sought – and finally found – advocates.
+After Wolrad arrived in Augsburg on 14 April 1548, weeks passed by during which the Counts of Waldeck sought – and finally found – advocates.
 At the end of May, however, the Emperor declared that an apology was not enough for him.
 Philip and John had to pay him 5,000 guilders, Wolrad even 8,000, because he had turned against the Emperor in word and deed more than the other counts, so it was said.
 They were forced to waive substantial financial claims.
 Wolrad had a hard time getting the money together, partly by pledging, through relatives and his subjects.
 On top of that he had to pay for his travelling expenses and stay in Augsburg – more than 2,000 guilders.
 He also pledged his share of Waldeck Castle.
-The Emperor resented Wolrad’s participation in the Regensburger Religionsgespräch.
+The Emperor resented Wolrad's participation in the Regensburger Religionsgespräch.
 He had to wait a long time, held talks for intercession and had difficulties to be admitted to the Emperor.
 Charles finally granted him his mercy.
 On 22 June 1548 the Emperor drew up the pardon charter.
 The next day, after more than two months in Augsburg, Wolrad and Philip were able to return home.
 On 12 August the Emperor also issued a letter of protection for Countess Dowager Anne and for Wolrad, Philip and John.
 However, the counts did not give up Protestantism.

 At the Imperial Diet, the Emperor issued the Interim – an Imperial law – to bridge the time until a general church council, which would have to include the Protestants in the Catholic Church.
 There was fierce resistance because it subjected the Protestants to the authority of bishops and the Pope again.
 Wolrad had his ministers meet on 14 August 1548 to hear their opinions and urged them not to deviate from the path of Protestantism.
 He assured them of his support.
 Only a few implemented the Interim.
 The Emperor withdrew it in 1552.

 The weakening of Hesse as a result of the five-year imprisonment of Landgrave Philip I in the Netherlands and the high debts after the Schmalkaldic War caused the estates of the realm of Waldeck to turn away from Hesse.
 Confessionally the county was united, but administratively it was not.
 On 22 June 1549 the Reichskammergericht in Speyer decided that Hesse could not exempt Waldeck from its obligations towards the Emperor and the Empire and that the Counts of Waldeck, as immediate counts, had to pay the imperial taxes themselves.
 However, the collection of taxes from the estates of the realm was difficult and forced the long overdue improvement of the administration of the county.